akshitmethi/YoutubeDataAnalysis/README.md

-# Aviyel | Youtube video details analyser
+# Youtube video details analyser
 Steps to run this project <br>

 <ol><li>Please set the AuthKey which you can fetch from google developer console and paste it in the src/config.yml file.</li>